 Comprehensive institutional data on faculty are not expected in IT-Catalyst proposals, since data-gathering may be a proposed activity in the IT-Catalyst project.
 However, basic data on faculty should be included in order to demonstrate the need and potential impact of the proposed project.
-Reasons for lack of such basic data must be explained in the proposal; further justification for the project may be necessary without such basic data.
+Proposals that involve activities targeted toward specific populations of women faculty (e.g., women faculty of color, women faculty with disabilities) must include current institutional data on this group, disaggregated by race, ethnicity and/or disability status, as appropriate.
+Reasons for lack of such baseline data must be explained in the proposal; further justification for the project may be necessary without such baseline data.